volodymyrhudyma/blog/content/blog/2020-09-26-the-most-important-things-you-should-know-about-algorithms.md

   execution time or space used by an algorithm.
 Take a look at in-place, not-in-place, stable, unstable, divide-and-conquer, comparison-based algorithms.
-teaser: In the previous articles we had a brief overview of the most popular sorting algorithms and their implementations.
-But there are much more things that we should have a basic understanding of in we are into this topic...
+teaser: In the previous articles we had a short overview of the most popular sorting algorithms and their implementations.
+But there are many more things we should have a basic understanding of when dealing with this topic...
 date: 2020-09-26T07:52:11.294Z
 ---
-In the previous articles we had a brief overview of the most popular sorting algorithms and their implementations.
+In the previous articles we had a short overview of the most popular sorting algorithms and their implementations.

-But there are much more things that we should have a basic understanding of in we are into this topic.
+But there are many more things we should have a basic understanding of when dealing with this topic.

 Let's take a look and learn all of them today.

 ## In-place algorithm

-The algorithm is called **in-place** if it transforms input almost without using any extra memory, however, a small constant extra space used **for variables** is allowed.
+The algorithm is called **in-place** when it transforms input almost with almost no additional memory, however, a small constant extra space used **for variables** is allowed.

 > The strict definition of in-place algorithms includes all algorithms with `O(1)` space complexity.

-The input is usually overwritten by the output, as the input sequence is updated only through replacement or swapping of elements.
+The input is usually overwritten by the output because the input sequence is only updated by replacing or swapping elements.

-Examples of in-place sotring algorithms:
+Examples of in-place sorting algorithms:

 * **Bubble Sort** - repeatedly steps through the list, compares adjacent elements and swaps them if they are in the wrong order.